A not-so-strange term coming from somewhere: An abstract setting and the model example

-It would be interesting to investigate whether the assumption~\eqref{hp:extension} could be weakened, but we do not pursue this direction here.
-There are other assumptions we make on the set~$H_\eps$, namely, Assumption~\eqref{hp:critical} and~\eqref{hp:limit} below.
-However, we need to introduce some notation first.
+It would be interesting to investigate whether assumption~\eqref{hp:extension} could be weakened, but we do not pursue this direction here.
+There are other assumptions we make on the set~$H_\eps$, namely, assumptions~\eqref{hp:critical} and~\eqref{hp:limit} below.
+However, we need to introduce some notation before stating them.

 \paragraph*{The critical scaling.}